Wait-Less Offline Tuning and Re-solving for Online Decision Making: Numerical Experiments

 \subsection{Comparative Analysis with Baseline Methods}

-After examining the algorithm under various re-solving frequencies, we compare its performance with the classic first-order method and LP-based method in terms of regret and computation time.
-We generate $\{(r_t, \bm{a}_t\}_{t=1}^T$ from the uniform distribution under the Input I model (Table~\ref{table:2}).
-We set the number of resource types to $m = 5$, the time horizon $T$ to range evenly over $[10^2, 10^6]$, and the average resource capacity $d_i$ to be sampled i.i.d from $\text{Uniform}[1/3, 2/3]$.
-The re-solving frequency is fixed to be $f = T^{1/3}$.
-Each result is averaged over 100 trial runs, and the findings are summarized in Table \ref{table:4} and Figure \ref{fig:2}. \\

-Table \ref{table:4} and Figure \ref{fig:2} provide a comprehensive comparison of all the algorithms discussed in this paper.
-Focusing on our primary algorithms, Algorithm \ref{alg:main-1} and \ref{alg:main-2}, we observe: \begin{enumerate}[leftmargin=12pt] \item Our algorithms exhibit strong performance in terms of decision optimality.
-They achieve over a 20-fold improvement in regret compared to the offline solution and more than a $10$-fold improvement compared to the first-order method.
+We next compare our algorithm's regret and computation time with a classic LP-based \cite{li2022online} and two first-order methods with $\mathcal{O}(T^{1/2})$ \cite{sun2020} and $\mathcal{O}(T^{1/3})$ regrets \cite{gao2024decoupling}.
+We generate $\{(r_t, \bm{a}_t)\}_{t=1}^T$ from a uniform distribution (Input I).
+We set the resource types to $m = 5$, time $T$ to range evenly over $[10^2, 10^6]$, average resource $d_i\sim \text{Uniform}[1/3, 2/3]$, and re-solving frequency to $f = T^{1/3}$ from Section \ref{exp:1}.
+Each result is averaged over 100 trial runs.
+We summarize the findings in Table \ref{table:4} and Figure \ref{fig:2}, and we include more comparisons with an infrequent re-solving method \cite{infrequent2024} in Appendix \ref{supp_exp:com}.
+We observe the effectiveness of \cref{alg:main-1} and \ref{alg:main-2}: \begin{enumerate}[leftmargin=10pt] \item Our algorithms exhibit strong performance in terms of decision optimality.
+They achieve over a 20-fold and 10-fold improvement in regret compared to the $\mathcal{O}(T^{1/2})$ first-order method and the $\mathcal{O}(T^{1/3})$ first-order method respectively.
 These numerical results also corroborate the theoretical bounds in Theorem \ref{thm:spectrum}. \item Our algorithms are computationally efficient.
-Their computation times exhibit a 100-fold improvement compared to the LP-based method while maintaining regret levels that are remarkably close to those of the LP-based method.
-This significant improvement in efficiency makes our algorithms highly suitable for real-time and large-scale applications. \end{enumerate}

-Therefore, we achieve a balance between effective decision-making and efficient computation.
+Their runtimes exhibit over 100-fold improvement compared to the LP-based method with only a minimal increase (less than 2-fold) in regret. \end{enumerate} Therefore, we achieve a balance between effective decision-making and efficient computation.
 Our algorithms demonstrate better regret than the first-order method and obtain substantial computational speed-ups compared to the LP-based method.
-Our algorithms exhibit robust scalability and adaptability under various re-solving frequencies and stochastic input models, consistently maintaining superior performance as the problem size grows.
-This adaptability ensures their effectiveness in diverse scenarios.
+They exhibit strong scalability and adaptability across various re-solving frequencies and stochastic input models, consistently delivering superior performance as the problem size grows.